jgato/jgato/random_docs/scaling-down-clusters-ZTP.md

 When you delete the host from the Siteconfig, automatically the BMH will be deleted.
 After that, you will have to manually delete the corresponding Agent.

 [ToDo] Script to facilitate knowing which agent to delete

+# Scaling down in the future

+Now, the AI is taking the control over BMH to avoid some limitations about which ISOs can be used to let BMO/Ironic to boot the server for installation.
+This makes some BMO/Ironic features not available.
+In the future, there is a convergence flow to be implemented.
+BMO/Ironic will be configured to boot with an ISO that allows the discovering.
+Then the AI and the Agent will take again the responsibility of making the installation.
+When finishing, BMO/Ironic will recover the control.

+So, there will be better alignment and "collaboration" between both controllers.

+More about the convergence flow [here](https://github.com/openshift/assisted-service/tree/master/docs/hive-integration#bare-metal-operator-integration-using-the-converged-flow) and [here](https://github.com/openshift/enhancements/blob/master/enhancements/baremetal/ztp-metal3.md)